klips-project/rabbitmq-worker/src/create-contour/README.md

 Manages archiving of incoming data.

 ### Mechanism
-- Gets array of polygons using the contour_polygons-process
+- Gets array of lines using the contour_polygons-process
 - connects to postgres-database
 - creates new table in postgres-database (if it does not exist)
-- loops through polygons and adds them to table
+- loops through lines and adds them to table

 - ToDo: Delete older data
 - ToDo: Add worker to publish on geoserver in WFS